SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 For example:

-* A public variable cannot be defined as having an internal or private type, because the type might not be available everywhere that the public variable is used.
+* A public variable cannot be defined as having an internal, file private, or private type, because the type might not be available everywhere that the public variable is used.
 * A function cannot have a higher access level than its parameter types and return type, because the function could be used in situations where